MaximumMaxxx/Razebot/README.md

 [Inspirtation and guidence: Valorant Rank Yoinker](https://github.com/isaacKenyon/VALORANT-rank-yoinker)

-Also a bunch of articles and stack overflow helps.
+Also a bunch of articles and stack overflow questions.

-Additionally I can't deny that [Valorant Labs](https://top.gg/bot/702201518329430117) was here before me and has some more features.
+Additionally I can't deny that [Valorant Labs](https://top.gg/bot/702201518329430117) was here before me and has some atleast currently missing features.

 <h3>All the people who helped</h3>

-Lacas - convincing me to multi-server the bot
+Lacas - convincing me to add multi-server support the bot

 Danika - Emotional support

-Yang Yang - Suggesting features
+Yang Yang - Suggesting features and testing

 Rogue - testing and some dev help

 Avery - Initially teaching me to do SQL stuff